robinkiplangat/deliberate_practice/Planning.md

 * wk5 **Week 1 of June**:
     -   Intro to Machine Learning
-    -   Machine Learning with Python.
+    -   Linear Regression.
-- [ ]  wrap up by reviewing wk5 in a blog post
+- ✅ wrap up by reviewing wk5 in a blog post

 * wk6 **Week 2 of June**:
 - [ ]  wrap up by reviewing wk6 in a blog post